 For Sussex By The Sea,

-By the way, I came across more than 4,000 of their fans at Fulham in early 2017; they won the game in pretty dramatic fashion, scoring twice in the final 10 minutes — the kind of game a team pulls out when they are on their way up.
+By the way, Paul came across more than 4,000 of their fans at Fulham in early 2017; they won the game in pretty dramatic fashion, scoring twice in the final 10 minutes — the kind of game a team pulls out when they are on their way up.
 Here is the first one, a penalty in front of their fans.
-If only I had kept the camera going!
-They got the winner about a minute later, but (dammit) I had stopped filming then.
+They got the winner about a minute later, but (dammit) Paul had stopped filming then.

 Crystal Palace … which is odd, because they are 45 miles apart.
 45 miles, in English soccer, is a long way.
 So why do they hate each other?
 It goes back to the 1970s, when their two managers carried on an old rivalry from when they were teammates at Tottenham, and in one season they played each other five times, including a double FA Cup replay that was settled, by all accounts, by a terrible referee decision, which in turn led to a Palace fan throwing coffee on the Brighton manager, who in turn threw some words and hand signals back … you get the idea.
 It’s been tribal ever since.